Moths. Some people love ’em, some people hate ’em, and most people probably don’t have very strong opinions about them one way or another.

 I never could have predicted the wide array of arthropods I’d find living in that stairwell when I moved into the suite last fall.
 I’ve seen katydids, potato bugs, house spiders, caterpillars, and of course many different moth species.
 There was even a katydid resting on the front door when I first walked up on move-in day.
 While the katydids/bellhops will always have a special place in my heart (and the house spiders will have a place in my nightmares), I met my absolute favorite stairwell arthropod just days before moving out.

-After finishing one of my final exams online at the suite late one afternoon, I decided to go grab an early dinner.
-When I got to the bottom of the stairs on my way out, however, I spotted a giant moth resting on crack in the sidewalk.
+After finishing an online exam one afternoon, I was leaving the suite for an early dinner when I spotted a giant moth resting on a crack between the sidewalk and the building.
 Our stairwell has been home to such specimens as the American Oak Beauty, the Laudable Arches, and a multitude of ornate sphinx moths, but this was by far the largest and most beautiful moth I had ever lied eyes on.

 Deciding to move him out of the walkway so he wouldn’t get stepped on or continually blasted by the strong winds, I put my hand in front of Odysseus and was overjoyed when he crawled onto my finger.

 See, that’s where moths are just so much better than butterflies – and do NOT say butterflies are prettier, luna moths alone far outshine any butterfly you will ever lay eyes on.
 I spent many a spring or summer day in my childhood chasing butterflies around the yard or standing perfectly still hoping they would think I was a flower or something, and yet I’ve only ever had a butterfly land on me once.
 On the other hand, I couldn’t count the number of moths that have landed on me over the years.
 Butterflies think they’re too good for you, but moths just want to be your friend.